-This calculator will compute a personal loan's monthly payment and total interest charges.
-We also offer a more feature rich loan calculator that includes a loan amortization schedule.
+This calculator allows consumers to quickly calculate a personal loan's monthly payment and total interest charges.

 Personal Loan Payments Made Simple